 I was 12 when it was time to learn how to ride a motorcycle.
 My father collected used cars, boats, motorcycles, people, accidents.
 Buying anything new was a foreign concept to my parents.
 They both loved to refinish antiques.
 Obsessive almost.
-I’ve always wondered what, exactly, they were trying to rescue, or buff out, or give another shot at redemption.
+I’ve always wondered what, exactly, they were trying to rescue, or buff out, or give another shot at a meaningful life.

 Our backyard held two cars in varying states of development.
 One, a white 1915 roadster, newly painted white it was the prize of my fathers fledgling fleet, and a 1928 red Studebaker up on rails.
 The roadster was almost finished and lived closest to our rectangular lawn area.